Rafsan0011/Rental-Car-Database-Project/mmh318hossain/Readme.txt

 =============================================================

-Cannot connect to Oracle Developer from off campus location, and also I forgot my Oracle password.
 I used phpMyAdmin; free software tool MariaDB server and very easy to use.
 There is available tutorial online. https://www.phpmyadmin.net/
 MySQL is very similar to Oracle and maintains all SQL rules.
-I'm also working on our CSE website project with Professor Brian Davison where I'm working with mysql so it was convenient for me over oracle sql aswell.

 ============================================================